logo dark logo light logo

 Top 10 Indoor Hanging Plants + Plant Care Tips

-Hanging plants in handmade macramé holders were all the rage in the ’60s.
+Hanging plants in handmade macramé holders was all the rage in the ’60s.
 Today, indoor hanging plants are often used to bring a touch of greenery to boho and eclectic interiors.

 If you’re thinking about adding indoor hanging plants to your décor, read on for indoor plant tips and how-tos.